zmack/puppet-cloudera/README.md

 ### Class['cloudera::java']

-This class handles installing the Oracle JDK from the Cloudera Manager repository.
+This class handles installing the Oracle Java Development Kit (JDK) from the Cloudera Manager repository.

 ### Class['cloudera::java::jce']

 This class handles installing the Oracle Java Cryptography Extension (JCE) unlimited strength jurisdiction policy files.
+Set the parameter `install_jce => true` in `Class['cloudera']`.
 Manual setup is requied in order to download the required software from Oracle.
 See the files/README_JCE.md file for details.

 ### Class['cloudera::cm']